note/xml-lens/docs/src/main/tut/index.md

 After we specified what we want to modify, we can define what it should be modified to.
 We do this by using `modify`, which takes a function from `String` to `String`.

 Now, when we have `modify` function declared we can use it on parsed XML.
-Here the full code which parse input, modify it:
+The code which parses input and run `modify` tranformation on it looks like this:

 ```tut:silent
 import pl.msitko.xml.parsing.XmlParser